mjrister/VkTF/CONTRIBUTING.md

 4. Objects with static storage duration are allowed.
 5. APIs are documented with [Doxygen](https://www.doxygen.nl/).

-Code style is enforced with `clang-format` and `cpplint` which are run prior to check-in using pre-commit hooks.
+Code style is enforced with `clang-format` which is run prior to check-in using a pre-commit hook.

 ## Commit Message Template